Skip to main content

 Instructions

 • If a bird has hit your window, start by examining the bird for injuries to the head or wings.
-We suggest you bring the bird to the Project Wildlife Care Center immediately if it does.
+We suggest you bring the bird to Project Wildlife immediately if injured.

-• If there appears to be no injuries, but the bird is still not alert, place it in a box such as a shoebox lined with tissue with a lid to make it dark, then:
+• If the bird doesn’t have visible injuries, but does not seem fully alert, place the bird in a box (such as a shoebox) lined with tissue with a lid, then:

 • Place the box in a warm and quiet place away from noise, people and pets.

-• Do not feed it and check the bird several times during an hour.
+• Check the bird several times over the course of an hour.

-• If an hour has passed and the bird is not alert, bring it to the Project Wildlife Care Center as soon as possible.
+• If an hour has passed and the bird is still not alert, bring them to Project Wildlife as soon as possible.

 • Was this article helpful?